 Overview and Evaluation of Hand Disorders

 Common hand disorders include a variety of deformities, ganglia, infections, Kienböck disease, nerve compression syndromes, noninfectious tenosynovitis, and osteoarthritis.
-Complex regional pain syndrome (reflex sympathetic dystrophy) and hand injuries are discussed elsewhere.
+(See also complex regional pain syndrome [reflex sympathetic dystrophy] and hand injuries.)

 Deformities of the hand can result from generalized disorders (eg, arthritis) or dislocations, fractures, and other localized disorders.
 Most nontraumatic localized disorders can be diagnosed by physical examination.
 Once a hand deformity becomes firmly established, it cannot be significantly altered by splinting, exercise, or other nonsurgical treatment.